Silver-Plated vs. Sterling Silver Jewelry: What’s the Difference?

 The term ’sterling’ originated in medieval England, where it was used to define the standard for silver purity.
 It is an excellent choice for everyday jewelry pieces, which can even become cherished heirlooms over time.
 The following are some of its characteristics:

-- Sterling silver is an alloy that contains 92.5% pure silver and 7.5% other metals (like copper, zinc, or nickel) to give it strength and durability, as pure silver is relatively soft and can be easily damaged.
+- Sterling silver combines 92.5% pure silver with 7.5% other metals –such as copper, zinc, or nickel – to increase its strength and durability, since objects made from pure silver scratch and bend easily.

 - Sterling silver is more resistant to dents or scratches compared to silver-plated options.
 While it is not as hard as other metals like stainless steel, it can withstand regular use without compromising on its unique luster.

-- It can still tarnish over time, but this can be easily removed with a silver polishing cloth or solution to restore its shine.
+- It can still tarnish over time, but you can easily restore its shine with a silver polishing cloth or solution.
 There are also other methods to store and clean sterling silver jewelry to keep it looking its best.

 - Since sterling silver contains a higher composition of pure silver, it has a substantial weight and feel.